Why People Are Not Feet

 In one task, she had the partners solve some challenging puzzles, and found evidence for the same dependence-to-independence pattern: the more participants reported being responsive to their partners’ needs for comfort and support, the more likely the partners were to want to solve the puzzles without solution hints from their partners.
 In another study, participants’ acceptance of their partner’s dependence needs led to greater independent accomplishment of the partner’s own personal goals six months later.

 Taken together, the findings are very clear: don’t kick your loved one’s shoes across the field when they get slide tackled.
 It’s OK to acknowledge their pain, to let them cry, to provide comfort.
-In fact, you’ll be doing both of you a favor—you’ll increase your likelihood that next time, your loved one will get up by him or herself, secure in the knowledge that you are there for them if they need you.
+In fact, you’ll be doing both of you a favor—you’ll increase your likelihood that next time, your loved one will get up by themself, secure in the knowledge that you are there for them if they need you.